alpersahin38/Calculator_Cshart_Java/problem2/ce103-hw6-calc-app-java/Readme.md

-C# Graphing Calculator based on LES
+JAVA Graphing Calculator based on LES
 ===================================

 ![Screenshot](Screenshots/Basic.png)

 I made a nice calculator in three days based on the LES language.
 LES is meant to be a "universal" expression language, so it's useful for a variety of different projects that need to parse "expressions", such as a graphing calculator.
 Since the parser comes from the Loyc.Syntax library, I didn't have to make an expression parser for the calculator itself.

 Instead I was able to focus on making the best darn calculator I could in as few lines of code as I could.
 In addition, the computational part reduces the lines of code further using Enhanced C#.
-However, most of the program is written in plain C#.
+However, most of the program is written in plain JAVA.

 What is LES?
 ------------